All India Muslim Majlis (Dr. Faridi): History

 Muslim Majlis was founded by Abdul Jaleel Faridi in 1968, after he had become disillusioned with the Samyukt Vidhayak Dal.
-In 1977 two Muslim Majlis members were elected to the Uttar Pradesh Legislative Assembly on the Janata Party symbol.
-Following the death of Faridi the influence of the party declined.
+In the 1977 Uttar Pradesh Legislative Assembly election two candidates of Muslim Majlis won over the Janata Party symbol.

 After the death of Faridi, Alhaj Zulfiqarulla became the president and after that Mohd.
 Qamar Alam Kazmi became the president of All India Muslim Majlis.